zq00/TiltedKnockoffPaper/README.md

 # TiltedKnockoff

 - Gaussian: simulation in section 2.1 (no adjustment) and section 2.3 (exact tilted knockoff) as well as supplement Fig 1 (power) and Fig 2 (no selection).
-- SecondOrder: simulation in section 3.1 (second order tilted knockoff with known selection parameters).
+- SecondOrder: simulation in section 3.1 (second order tilted knockoff with **known** selection parameters) as well as supplement Fig 3.
+- Estimated: simulation in section 3.2 (second order tilted knockoff with **estimated** selection parameters) as well as supplement Fig 4.